 When you want to make jade plants grow fast, it all comes down to providing ideal growing conditions and avoiding things that stunt their growth.
 In Southern California, jade plants (Crassula argentea) grow so widely and well that they're often used as hedge shrubs.
 They thrive there because the climate is warm, temperate and sunny, much like the plant's native Australia.

-Elsewhere, jade plants are more likely to be houseplants.
+Elsewhere, jade plants are more likely to be indoor plants.
 No matter where you live, get your jade to grow quickly by understanding its growing cycle and plant requirements.
-Over time, indoor and outdoor jade plants (Crassula argentea) can grow up to 5 feet tall.
+Over time, indoor and outdoor jade plants can grow up to 5 feet tall.

 Understand that jades go through winter dormancy.
 Your plant will not grow from November to March and this is normal.
 Expect jade to begin growing again in spring.

 Fill it halfway with a cactus potting soil.
 Then remove your jade from its container by grasping the trunk and pulling up.
-Inspect the roots of your jade and trim any damaged ones with clippers.
+Inspect the roots of your jade and trim any damaged ones with pruning shears.
 Place the jade in the new container.
 Fill in the top of the container with more potting soil.
 Water the plant to settle the soil once you've repotted.

 A successful website writer since 1998, Elton Dunn has demonstrated experience with technology, information retrieval, usability and user experience, social media, cloud computing, and small business needs.
 Dunn holds a degree from UCSF and formerly worked as professional chef.
 Dunn has ghostwritten thousands of blog posts, newsletter articles, website copy, press releases and product descriptions.
 He specializes in developing informational articles on topics including food, nutrition, fitness, health and pets.